mbachmann/smallinvoice-api-parent/README.md

 (**not** [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) or [RFC3339](https://datatracker.ietf.org/doc/html/rfc3339))
 which does not fit the [open api description](https://swagger.io/docs/specification/data-models/data-types/).
 The component is serializing/deserializing the _open-api date-time format_ to `LocalDateTime` by using `@JsonFormat(pattern="yyyy-MM-dd HH:mm:ss")`.
+The component is not serializing properties with a `null value`.

 ### Description of the API